 Investing in a small generation system may require a large upfront expense and future maintenance commitment.
 The checklist below can help you determine if a small generation system is right for you.

 Small generation systems are monitored through a net meter, which allows us to track the excess solar power you produce and how much electricity you use.

 Incentives may be available for Utah projects through the Utah Solar Incentive Program.

 Other options to support solar and renewable energy

 If you don't want to or can't afford to install solar panels at your home or business, you can support renewable energy through our Blue Sky program.
-In Utah, we're planning to offer a new option for customers to subscribe to receive renewable energy from a solar facility in the state.
+In Utah, we're offering a new option for customers to subscribe to energy from a local solar plant.

 If you want to generate electricity from renewable or nonrenewable resources to cover a portion of your needs, but still want the reassurance that Rocky Mountain Power's system will be ready to serve then a Partial Requirements agreement may be right for you.